The SNO+ Experiment: Development of Active Target Materials

 Despite their advantages, commonly used liquid scintillators prior to the SNO+ experiment were based on solvents that are not compatible with the acrylic in the AV.
 This prompted the SNO+ collaboration to search for a new liquid scintillator, culminating in the identification of linear alkylbenzene (LAB) as an excellent solvent for use as the target in liquid scintillator neutrino detectors.
 LAB is compatible with acrylic and has excellent transparency at relevant wavelengths, while conferring other advantages such as superior safety characteristics and a light yield that is competitive with other widely used scintillating solvents.
 2,5-diphenyloxazole (PPO), the dominant fluor in previous liquid scintillators, was chosen as the primary fluor for the SNO+ liquid scintillator.

-The SNO+ collaboration developed a liquid scintillator consisting of LAB doped with PPO to a concentration of 2\,g/L. Some of the important characteristics of the SNO+ liquid scintillator are summarized in the following subsection.
+The SNO+ collaboration developed a liquid scintillator consisting of LAB doped with PPO to a concentration of 2\,g/L. LAB-based liquid scintillators have been successfully deployed in a number of current detectors such as DayaBay~\cite{DYB}, RENO~\cite{reno}, and COSINE-100~\cite{cosine100} and will be used in future experiments including JUNO~\cite{juno} and SABRE~\cite{sabre}.
+Some of the important characteristics of the SNO+ liquid scintillator are summarized in the following subsection.
 A detailed discussion of the development and characteristics of the SNO+ liquid scintillator is found in ~\cite{snop_scint}.